ankitpandeyap/springboot-jwt-authentication-system/README.md

-🔐 SpringBoot JWT Authentication System with OTP Verification -
+🔐 SpringBoot JWT Authentication System with OTP Verification + React Frontend -

-A robust and secure backend system built with Spring Boot, featuring OTP-based registration, JWT access & refresh token handling, token blacklisting with Redis, and secure role-based access — all optimized for production deployment.
+A robust and secure fullstack system built with Spring Boot for the backend and React.js for the frontend.
+It features OTP-based registration, JWT access & refresh token handling, token blacklisting with Redis, and secure role-based access — all optimized for production deployment.

 ---------------------------------------------------------------------------------
 📌 Features
 -